 Download this free eBook to learn the Do's & Dont's of Student Engagement.

 Medical terminology is an essential subject for every health science student.
 To work in any healthcare career, your students need to understand and properly use terms related to the human body and the industry.
 On top of that, medical terminology is a fundamental part of every health science certification!
 So when it comes to teaching such a critical topic to your students, you want a great resource to support your curriculum.
 With so many options out there, how do you know which one is the best?

-Knowing medical terms is crucial for success in the health care workplace.
+Knowing medical terms is crucial for success in the healthcare workplace.
 Because of this, you need to be sure your students have those terms down pat!
+As a health science curriculum provider, teachers have told us that medical terminology is one of the most difficult subjects to teach.
 While you could stick with in-class lectures and flashcards for memorizing, that’s not always the best way for your students to learn (and retain) information.
 With something as critical as medical terminology, you can do more!
-That’s why you it’s a great idea to add medical terminology activities to your curriculum.
+That’s why it’s a great idea to add medical terminology activities to your curriculum.
 But where do you start?